applanga/sketch/README.md

 1. If the design file is not yet connected to an Applanga project, the plugin will open on the [*Connection Settings*](#connection-settings) page
 1. Enter the Applanga Project API Token
 1. Confirm the Applanga Project Name is correct
+1. If your Project has Branching enabled, use *Select Branch* to configure the Branch that should be used by the plugin for uploads and downloads.
-1. Click *Save Settings*
+1. Click *Connect to Applanga Project*

 <br />